GiperB0la/GiperB0la/README.md

 <h1 align="center">Hi, I'm Giperbola 👋</h1>

 <p align="center">
-  C++ Developer • Systems Programming • Networking • Embedded
+  C++ Developer • Systems Programming • Networking • Embedded • Qt
 </p>

 ---

 ## 🚀 About Me

-I'm **Giperbola**, a developer focused on building things from the ground up.
+I'm **Giperbola**, a developer focused on building software from the ground up.

-I enjoy working close to the metal:
+My main interests are:

-- ⚙️ **Modern C++** and system-level programming
+- ⚙️ **Modern C++** and low-level programming
 - 🌐 **Networking** (TCP/IP, UDP, async I/O, custom protocols)
-- 🖥️ **Desktop applications** with custom interfaces
+- 🖥️ **Desktop applications** with Qt and custom UI systems
-- 🔌 **Embedded systems** and hardware communication
+- 🔌 **Embedded development** and hardware communication
-- 🧩 Designing solutions where existing tools are not enough
+- 🧩 Creating solutions where existing tools are not enough

 > "If there is no suitable tool, build one."